Learning Neural Networks by Neuron Pursuit: Additional Discussion and Results

-Note that, the $j$th neuron only takes the $j$th coordinate as input.
-Therefore, unlike feed-forward neural network, the neurons here can not be exchanged, without changing the network output.
-As a result, the constrained NCF would be different for each neuron, even though they are in the same layer.
-Now, let us look at the iterations of NP algorithm for this network, starting with the first iteration.
+Since the $j$th neuron only takes the $j$th coordinate as input, the neurons here can not be exchanged without changing the network's output, unlike feed-forward networks.
+Consequently, the constrained NCF would be different for each neuron, even though they are in the same layer.
+We now examine the iterations of NP algorithm for this network.\\ \textbf{First iteration: }We begin by maximizing the constrained NCF for each neuron: